amason083/Itunes_Draft/README.md

 # How To Use It

-- **Artist Name Input:** You will write in an artist's name.
+- **Artist Name Input:** You will input an artist's name.
 Please make sure to spell it corretly or it could produce a "No songs found" message.

 - **No. of Songs Input:** Put in a number in the range of 1 to 25 in the number section.

 - **Search Button:** Once both of the above inputs are filled in, hit submit and it will produce a list of songs from the artist.
 An actual song count message will come up letting you know the actual result count.
-If either the Artist Name imput or the No. of Songs Input are empty before hitting search, you will get the following message: Please enter Artist Name and Count of Songs.
+If either the Artist Name input or the No. of Songs Input are empty before hitting search, you will get the following message: Please enter Artist Name and Count of Songs.

 - **After results are produced:** You will get an audio player for each song that is about 30 seconds each.